 The single most important factor in your credit scores is what your payment history looks like.
 Your payment history accounts for approximately 35% of your credit scores, so, any late payment is going to have an immediate impact.

-In 2017, Americans averaged less than one late payment (0.38 to be exact) per billing cycle on their credit card, auto, mortgage, student loan and retail card payments.
+In 2017, Americans averaged less than one late payment (0.38 to be exact) per billing cycle on their credit card, auto, mortgage, student loan, and retail card payments reviewing the data from the annual State of Credit report.

 That may seem pretty low (and it is), however, it's not quite as low as it was the year before.
 Late payments per billing cycle were up 3% in 2017 vs. the prior year.
 Some states, however, average far more late payments than others.